 6. Getting help and support

-Google offers its users a very helpful and complete Help Center for Google My Business.
+Google offers its users a very helpful and complete Help Center for Google Business Profile.

 If you are not logged in you can find it here at the bottom of the page:

-We are learning that perhaps the best method to get support specific to your page is the GMB Facebook support page.
+We are learning that perhaps the best method to get support specific to your page is the GBP Facebook support page.